chef/chef-web-docs/content/handlers.md

 `success?`

-: Show that a Chef Infra Client run succeeded when uncaught exceptions were not raised during a Chef Infra Client run.
+: Show that a Chef Infra Client run succeeded when uncaught exceptions weren't raised during a Chef Infra Client run.
 A report handler runs when the `success?` indicator is `true`.

 `updated_resources`